LSX-UniWue/recsys-22-user-attributes-recommender/docs/configuration/Datasources.md

 - `batch_size`: the batch size to use, if you want to override this for train, test or validation, add a `_batch_size` element to the element
-- `seed`: the seed to use to generate negative samples
+- `seed`: the seed used to generate negative samples